versehe/Python_Notebook/README.md

 # Python_Notebook
-This is a Python cookbook for entry level python learners, especially for data science speciality.
+This is a Python cookbook for entry level python learners, especially for data science specialty.

 As one of you guys, I learned Python by myself.
 It was really painful at the very beginning, even though I had some R programming experience before switching to Python.
 But once I worked out my first python project, I started to enjoy it.
 So don't freak out if you got stuck at any stage, we are all learning from mistakes.